nahusznaj/twilio-count-incoming-calls/readme.md

 - Twilio number that you want to count the incoming calls.
 Your incoming phone numbers are in https://www.twilio.com/console/phone-numbers/incoming.
 This is optional!
 Just make sure the phone number you pass, is a number owned by the AccountSID used above.

-Once you have your authentication details to consume Twilio's APIs and the phone number you want to work with, you can populate the file.
+Once you have your authentication details to consume Twilio's APIs and the Twilio phone number you want to work with, you can populate the file.

 To this, first, copy the template into a `.env`:
 ```
 $ cp .env.template .env
 ```